Airlie, Virginia

-Airlie is a small unincorporated community in Fauquier County, Virginia situated between US Route 17 and US Route 29.
+Airlie is an unincorporated hamlet in Fauquier County, Virginia, United States, situated between US Routes 17 and 29.
 The village itself runs along State Route 605, which is named Airlie Road.
 It is home to the Airlie Conference Center and Harry's Restaurant.
 The original post office for Airlie was closed and the building was converted to be part of the meeting facilities in the 1990s.
 Airlie is within the Warrenton 20187 ZIP Code.

+In the 1990s, Operation Migration attempted to train sandhill cranes and Canada geese to migrate between Airlie and Blackstock, Ontario.
+The Airlie Conference Center also hosted a breeding research program for swans.